Observation of strong backscattering in valley-Hall photonic topological interface modes: Data analysis

 where $\alpha(\lambda)$ is the propagation constant.
 The respective length and number of all other optical paths and components, e.g., suspension tethers, other than the topological waveguides are kept unchanged in order to rigourously separate transmittance from coupling efficiencies.
 We can combine remaining transmittances, which are thus independent of $L$, into a parameter, $T_0$, given by

 which we term the constant insertion loss.
 Hence, we model the ensemble-averaged circuit transmittance as

-The analyzed data set consists of measurements of circuit transmittance, $T(\lambda,L)$, as a function of length, $L$, and wavelength, $\lambda$, which are optained through the filtering procedure described in Section~\ref{sec:data-transform}.
+The analyzed data set consists of measurements of circuit transmittance, $T(\lambda,L)$, as a function of length, $L$, and wavelength, $\lambda$, which are obtained through the filtering procedure described in Supplementary Section~\ref{sec:data-transform}.
 The data set has three independent datapoints per length-wavelength combination.
 For each wavelength, we obtain the linear least-squares fit to $\langle\ln T(\lambda,L)\rangle$, assuming it to follow the relation

 To illustrate the effect of the number of nominally identical copies, Fig.~\ref{fig:data-treatment}d shows the main fitted propagation length as well as the resulting propagation length where the fitted data has been artificially restricted to only one or two copies of the test circuit array.
 The similarity between three curves evidences that the extracted propagation loss is only weakly dependent on the number of instances even when these are only a few, implying a narrow probability density function for the waveguide transmission as well as highly reproducible fabrication and optical alignment.
 The figure also shows the propagation length extracted from the data of the full three copies but without any smoothing applied to the transmittance spectra.
-The presence of the fringes in the raw data is visible.
+The presence of the fringes in the raw data is visible and we see that reported losses in the region of high loss can be considered a lower bound.